 Explains how racism and social prejudice is deeply woven into our justice system in the US.
 While these events took place in 1989, they closely mirror the same social injustice that continues in our society today.

 Explains how fascism rose in Europe.
 It explores the conditions that led to fascism, the charismatic leaders who promoted it, the totalitarian societies it built, and the millions of people who suffered as a result.
 While this is a documentary about the early 20th century, it’s lessons are still highly applicable today.

 This documentary explains the lack of scientific evidence to support the “low-fat, high-carb” diet and how these public-health recommendations lead to the current health epidemic in the US.
 While this documentary doesn’t exactly fit into the core theme of 2020, it’s just too important to exclude from my list.

-I’ve watched several documentaries on racism in the US in 2020.
-However, I’ve yet to find one that I feel I can strongly recommend to others.
 Sometimes the only way to effectively understand another person’s worldview is to explore it through fiction.
 The Watchmen is addressing some very difficult topics on racism in the US in a way everyone can understand and empathize with.